-27. The main considerations involved with this application are:
+- 30. The main considerations involved with this application are:

+- Presumption in favour of sustainable development

 - Principle of development

 - Impact on the character and appearance of the area

 - Impact on neighbouring privacy and amenities

 - Parking/ highway safety

-- Trees
+- Impact on trees

-- Drainage/Flood risk
+- Drainage/flood risk

 - Waste

 - Contamination

 - Biodiversity

-- 28. These points will be discussed as well as other material considerations below.
+- 31. These points will be discussed as well as other material considerations below.

-Policy context
+Policy Context

-29. Section 38(6) of the Planning and Compulsory Purchase Act 2004 states that planning applications must be determined in accordance with the development plan for an area, except where material considerations indicate otherwise.
-The development plan in this case comprises the Poole Local Plan (2018).

-Poole Local Plan (Adopted 2018)

-- PP01 Presumption in favour of sustainable development

-- PP02 Amount and broad location of development

-- PP08 Type and mix of housing

-- PP27 Design

-- PP28 Flats and plot severance

-- PP32 Poole's nationally, European and internationally important sites

-- PP33 Biodiversity and geodiversity

-- PP34 Transport strategy

-- PP35 A safe, connected and accessible transport network
+- 32. Section 38(6) of the Planning and Compulsory Purchase Act 2004 states that planning applications must be determined in accordance with the development plan for an area, except where material considerations indicate otherwise.
+The development plan in this case comprises the Poole Local Plan (November 2018). - 33.
+Poole Local Plan (Adopted November 2018) - PP01 Presumption in favour of sustainable development - PP02 Amount and broad location of development - PP08 Type and mix of housing - PP27 Design - PP28 Flats and plot severance - PP32 Poole's nationally, European and internationally important sites - PP33 Biodiversity and geodiversity - PP34 Transport strategy - PP35 A safe, connected and accessible transport network

 - PP37 Building sustainable homes and businesses

 - PP38 Managing Flood Risk

 - PP39 Delivering Poole's infrastructure

+- 34. Emerging BCP Local Plan